St Paul’s Cathedral - South Transept

 DDA improvement works were scheduled to start with a permanent masonry ramp from the north entrance.

-This new temporary ramp would provide public access throughout the building works.
+This new temporary ramp would provide disabled access throughout the building works.

 A fully compliant Rapid Ramp was installed to the south transept entrance on the historic cobbled ground.

 - Infill Handrail - this product prevents users from climbing or falling through gaps.